 But Mangano’s research has found an overall statistically significant increase in concentrations of Strontium-90 found in baby teeth near Diablo Canyon over time.
 His previous research has also found that after the Rancho Seco nuclear power plant in Sacramento was closed, public health indicators in the surrounding areas improved.

-“What the industry does in the absence of not doing these studies and not liking the results, is calling names,” Brown said.
-“This is not fifth grade; you do not get to talk about the health and safety of your customers and your neighbors by pointing fingers, and calling names, and trying to discredit, and trying to shoot the messenger.”
+“What the industry does in the absence of not doing these studies and not liking the results, is calling names,” the Academy’s Brown said.
+“This is not fifth grade; you do not get to talk about the health and safety of your customers and your neighbors by pointing fingers and calling names, and trying to discredit, and trying to shoot the messenger.

 “This is not Joe Mangano’s data, this is data that is put out and publicly available by the Centers for Disease Control, by federal statistics and by the California cancer registry,” Brown said.

-“[The NAS assessment] is essentially the study we asked for 20 years ago,” said nuclear engineer David Lochbaum, who directs the Nuclear Safety Project at the Union of Concerned Scientists (UCS).
+“[The Academy of Sciences’s assessment] is essentially the study we asked for 20 years ago,” said nuclear engineer David Lochbaum, who directs the Nuclear Safety Project at the Union of Concerned Scientists.
 Lochbaum told Truthout that when he asked NRC staffers why they did not address health impacts in a draft environmental impact statement for a nuclear plant seeking a 20-year license extension in 1998, the staffers told him that “human health was outside the scope of their assessments.”

 “We applaud the NRC for doing [the health impact study], we just wish it would have been done…” he paused.
 “I guess better late than never, so we’ll look at the glass as half-full.”